Stronsay: History

-Present day
+Demography and economy

-The usual resident population of the island in 2011 was 349, compared to 342 in 2001.
-The island is mainly agricultural with farming and fishing the main industries.
-Efforts are being made by the community to develop the economy by improving tourism infrastructure.
+The usual resident population of the island was 321 in 2022 compared to 349 in 2011 and 342 in 2001.
+The island is mainly agricultural; farming and fishing are the main industries.
+The community is trying to develop the economy by improving tourism infrastructure.
+There is a thriving craft community, with several specialised craft shops.

 Much of the settlement is strung out along the island's main road, but the main population centre is Whitehall village, in the north of the island, with a row of seafront houses and two piers, a link to the village's foundation as a herring fishing station in the 19th century.
 There is a variety of accommodation in Whitehall, including the Stronsay Hotel, Storehouse B&B and FishMart hostel.
+The island's school is well-resourced and caters for nursery, primary and secondary pupils.

 Orkney Ferries sail from Whitehall to Kirkwall on the Orkney Mainland, and planes fly there from the island's airstrip (Stronsay Airport), also in the north of the island.

 Whitehall overlooks the separate island of Papa Stronsay, across the blue waters of Papa Sound.
 A prominent feature of the smaller island is the monastery complex of the Transalpine Redemptorist monks who live there.
 Visitors are welcome and the monks can help arrange boat trips.

-The island's school is well-resourced and caters for nursery, primary and secondary pupils.

 Moncur Memorial Church is the Church of Scotland centre of worship on Stronsay and there is a Catholic chapel in Whitehall, which is part of the Diocese of Aberdeen.

-There is a thriving craft community, with several specialised craft shops.